Four people work together to pull rope on deck of Mayflower

 Be Part of History in your Community!

 Do you have an open mind and enjoy engaging with people who share a common passion for history, lifelong learning, and community engagement?
-Join our Volunteer & Museum Guides Program!
-Volunteers & Museum Guides work in support of and alongside our staff fulfilling the Museum's mission to provide powerful personal encounters with history.
+Volunteers work in support of and alongside our staff fulfilling the Museum's mission to provide powerful personal encounters with history.
+We recruit volunteers several times throughout the year.
+Keep an eye on this page for updates.

 • As part of the Guest Services Team, Guest Services Volunteers & Golf Cart Drivers are responsible for greeting guests, answering questions to help guests orient themselves, and increasing accessibility throughout the Museum's campus.
 Schedule is flexible.
 Weekdays and weekends, as well as indoor and outdoor, shifts are available.